rcgsheffield/airbods/README.md

 # Installation

 Automated deployment is implemented using Ansible.
 See their docs: [Executing playbooks for troubleshooting](https://docs.ansible.com/ansible/latest/user_guide/playbooks_startnstep.html).
 Most of the service configuration files are in the `files` directory (Ansible will automatically search this directory for files to upload.)
+Variables are defined in the  `group_vars/all` YAML file.

 The private key must be installed and configured on the target machine so that the control node may connect using SSH.
 The `ida_rsa` file is that user's private key.
 The `authorized_keys` file is used to list the public keys that can automatically connect.
 These files would be stored in the directory `~/.ssh` for the user you use to connect.
 The same configuration is also required for the `root` user in the directory `/root/.ssh`.